scylladb/scylla-monitoring/docs/source/alerting.rst

 - Inhibition: Mute an alert, based on another alert
 - Receiver: Send a notification via email, sluck, etc’

-Check the Alertmanager documentation the details on how to specify a specific receiver.
+Check the Alertmanager documentation for details on how to specify a specific receiver.

 In the default configuration, the Grafana server will use the Alertmanager as a data source for the alert table found in the **overview** dashboard.

 Tips When Adding an Alert
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-**It's worse having an alert that does not work, then not having an alert at all**
+**It's worse having an alert that does not work, than not having an alert at all**

 There are multiple ways you can use to make sure your alert is set correctly: